ThienVie/pwd-and-pin/README.md

 # pwd-and-pin

 Hi I am ThienViet.
-This is my first post in Git Hub.
+This is my first post in GitHub.
 I am really nervous so I try to explain so good as I can.

 This is a password generator which I build for everyone.